toomas-tartes-27HacQwqvA0-unsplash

 Source: PCI Survey 2022.
 Question - "Where bank loans are not accessible, which of the following does your firm recourse to as a source of capital?
 And average interest rate per annum?

-HDBank is a listed top-tier Vietnamese commercial and retail bank serving 15 million customers, especially low-income consumers and MSMEs.
+HDBank is a listed top-tier Vietnamese commercial and retail bank serving 13 million customers, especially low-income consumers and MSMEs.

 Retail consumers are served by the group’s subsidiary, HD Saison, the third largest consumer finance company in Vietnam.
-HD Saison primarily targets those earning less than US$180 a week, offering vehicle, cash, and consumer durable loans.
+HD Saison primarily targets those earning less than $180 a week, offering vehicle, cash, and consumer durable loans.
 HD Saison’s cash loans are frequently used by customers to accommodate economic and health shocks.
 These loan products provide an alternative to black credit, with flexible repayment options to help avoid the negative cycle of indebtedness.

-Together, HDBank and HD Saison cover all 63 cities and provinces in Vietnam, with most of its new transaction points targeting customers in rural, remote and isolated areas who have limited access to modern banking and financial products.
+Together, HDBank and HD Saison cover all 63 cities and provinces in Vietnam, with most new transaction points targeting customers in rural, remote and isolated areas who have limited access to modern banking and financial products.
 The bank’s strong digital focus is helping to reach these customers, providing access no matter where they live.

 HDBank is exploring ways to offer further financial inclusion products, including health and life insurance policies, leveraging cross selling opportunities through its digital lending platforms.
 The bank is also pioneering green credit in Vietnam to support renewable energy projects, including financing an estimated $800m in climate finance projects by 2025, to reduce emissions by 54,000 tonnes of CO2 per year.